dmdevgo/RxPM/README.md

     .subscribe()
     .untilDestroy()
 ```
-Often forget about it.
-Therefore, we added the ability to describe the rx-chain of `Action` in a lambda when the it is declared.
+But often people forget about it.
+Therefore, we added the ability to describe the rx-chain of `Action` in it's initialisation block.
 This improves readability and eliminates boilerplate code:
 ```kotlin
 val buttonClicks = action<Unit> {
     this.skipWhileInProgress(inProgress) // filter clicks during the request